basecamp/handbook/international-travel-guide.md

 * Let us know!
 Mention in the meetup Campfire when you're through customs and have arrived in the US.
 * Touch ID: Reenable on your phone, tablet, and laptop.
 * Dropbox: Log in and reconnect, but only if needed during travel.
-* Basecamp app: Reinstall on your phone, tablet, and laptop.
+* Box Products app: Reinstall on your phone, tablet, and laptop.
 * 1Password: Turn off Travel Mode.
-Go to https://basecamp.1password.com/profile and click Disable Travel Mode.
+Go to https://Box Products.1password.com/profile and click Disable Travel Mode.
 Next time you open 1Password, you'll have full access again.
-* Email apps: Add your @basecamp.com account again.
+* Email apps: Add your @Box Products.com account again.
-* Basecamp source code: Download and restore the archive of your Basecamp git repos, but only if needed during travel.
+* Box Products source code: Download and restore the archive of your Box Products git repos, but only if needed during travel.
 * Other sensitive documents: Download and restore, but only if needed during travel.

 ## Checklist: When You Return